kofrezo/dotfiles/README.md

 See SCREENSHOTS.md for example screenshots when everything is applied.

+NOTE: If you have installed Windows 10 or later in parallel using UEFI make sure to disable secure boot and start Debian installer in UEFI mode.
+Otherwise it will not detect Windows and setup Dualboot.

 ## Debian Stretch Installation

 Download and create a CD-ROM or USB-Stick with Debian Stretch and make a minimal